 In making hoisting easier, especially from a windward pouch, place another set of marks on the sheets.
 With the sail hoisted as before, take each of the spinnaker clews in turn to a point 1m (3ft) ahead of the forestay and pull the sheet tight and cleat then mark at the cleat.
 Before hoisting, cleat the guy at the mark making the pole easier to fit.

-Spinnaker handling hoist and lowering methods vary with the design of the sailing dinghy and a good system allows these actions to be done quickly, minimizing the chance of a foul-up.
+Spinnaker handling hoist and lowering methods vary with the design of the sailing dinghy and a good handling system allows these actions to be done quickly, minimizing the chance of a foul-up.
 Modern dinghies are fitted either with a pouch stowage system on either side of the mast or a chute system at the bow.

 A fabric sock or plastic tube runs under the foredeck from the mouth of the chute and contains the spinnaker when stowed.